RemainNA/auraxis-bot/README.md

 Creates a (by default) locked voice channel displaying server population or open continents.
 The channel is automatically updated every 10 minutes.

-### /tracker outfit [tag] \<platform>
+### /tracker outfit [tag] \<platform> \<show-faction>

 Creates a (by default) locked voice channel displaying outfit online count.
 The channel is automatically updated every 10 minutes.

 ### /dashboard server [server]

 Posts a message with server population, territory control, and active alerts.
 This message is automatically updated every 5 minutes.
-Limit 1 dashboard per server per channel.

 ### /dashboard outfit [tag] \<platform>

 Posts a message with outfit online members, owned bases, and resource generation.
 This message is automatically updated every 5 minutes.
-Limit 1 dashboard per outfit per channel.

 ## FAQ